OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:53

-They laughed at him, knowing that she was dead.
+They ridiculed him, being certain that she was dead.

 ## Luke 8:54